There is an ongoing debate as to which checkout flow is superior: “multi-step” vs “one-step” checkout.

 This sense of control is a key part of creating amazing experiences.
 However, once the checkout process begins, the consumer loses all sense of control and is at the mercy of set processes dictated by the retailer and the requirements needed to confirm a transaction.

-And because the checkout process demands certain steps to be followed, the way consumers can feel in some form of control requires the checkout process to be easy to use/effortless.
+And because the checkout process demands certain steps to be followed, it needs to be easy effortless to keep consumers from leaving.

 So how does this expectation translate to these two different checkout flows?